Julie Manet: Biography

-Born in Paris, Manet was the daughter and only child of artist Berthe Morisot and Eugène Manet, younger brother of painter Édouard Manet.
+Born in Paris, Julie Manet was the daughter and only child of artist Berthe Morisot and artist Eugène Manet, younger brother of painter Édouard Manet.
 The death of both parents within a three-year period left her orphaned at the age of 16.
 As a result, she came under the guardianship of the poet and critic Stéphane Mallarmé and went to live with her cousins.
 She also received support from the family's artist friends, Renoir in particular.

-Throughout her life Julie posed frequently for her mother and other Impressionist artists, including Renoir and her uncle Édouard.
+Throughout her life Julie posed frequently for her mother and other Impressionist artists, including Renoir, her uncle Édouard and her cousin Paule Gobillard.

 Book

 Her teenage diary, published in English as Growing up with the Impressionists, provides insights into the lives of French painters, including Renoir, Degas, Monet, and Sisley, as well the 1896 state visit of Tsar Nicholas II and the Dreyfus Affair, which was then raging in France.
-Notably, her candid accounts of dinner-table conversations about that Affair cast light on Renoir's privately held views on patriotism and anti-Semitism.
+Notably, her candid accounts of dinner-table conversations about the Dreyfus Affair cast light on Renoir's privately held views on patriotism and anti-Semitism.

-Personal life
+Work

-Her mother, Berthe Morisot, died of pneumonia when she was only 16, in 1895.
+She was taught painting by her mother, Berthe Morisot, and latter become a painter herself.
+Her mother died of pneumonia when Julie was only 16, in 1895, and left her with large fortune.

 In May 1900 Julie married the painter and engraver Ernest Rouart, artist and son of the painter Henri Rouart.
-The wedding, which took place in Passy, was a double ceremony in which Julie's cousin Jeannine Gobillard married Paul Valéry.
-Julie had three children, Julien (born 1901), Clément (born 1906) and Denis (born 1908).
-Both Julien and Denis inherited some of Morisot's paintings, now in the Marmottan Monet Museum.
+The wedding, which took place in Passy, was a double ceremony in which Julie's cousin Jeannine Gobillard (nicknamed "Bibi" and the daughter of Yves Morisot, the elder sister of Edma Morisot and Berthe Morisot), married Paul Valéry.